shouryavpoddar/Drag-and-Drop-Workflow-Builder/README.md

 docker run -p 3000:3000 workflow-builder

-The application will be accessible at http://localhost:3000.
+Access the application at http://localhost:3000.

 Contributing

+We love contributions!
+If you’d like to contribute:
+	1. Fork the repository.
-Contributions are welcome!
-Please fork the repository, create a new branch for your feature or bug fix, make your changes, and submit a pull request.
+	2. Create a new branch for your feature or bug fix.
+	3. Make your changes and commit them.
+	4. Submit a pull request.

+We can’t wait to see what you bring to the table! 🚀

 License

 This project is licensed under the MIT License.
-See the LICENSE file for more information.
+Feel free to use, modify, and share it!

+Happy workflow building! 🎨✨